ki3v/filesystems/README.md

 This is not a general-purpose fork.
 This has ugly experimental hacks to allow loading an odd Plexus-specific SVR2 fs flavor (and to build on modern macOS).
 These hacks will break the ability to work with non-Plexus filesystems.

-This is based primarily on this filesystem information from the <sys/filsys.h> header on the Plexus filesystem:
+This is based primarily on this filesystem information from the <sys/filsys.h> header on the Plexus filesystem (note this is a version edited by me to note offsets and what's nonstandard... in particular the `ADJUST to make sizeof filsys be 512` comment, which is original and not my edit, was not followed and that's partially why this suberblock format is non-standard... s_magic is in the wrong place and the order is also slightly wrong ):

 ```
 /* SID @(#)filsys.h.1.1 */